Lustboy

 Ham Jang-sik (함장식), better known as Lustboy, is a South Korean League of Legends coach and retired professional player.
 After retiring from professional competition, Lustboy became a coach for Longzhu Gaming of the League of Legends Champions Korea (LCK), before leaving to coach for LCS team Team SoloMid.
-He is currently a coach for 100 Thieves of the LCS.
+He joined 100 Thieves as the Support Coach in December 2020, but retired from the League of Legends scene at the end of 2021.
+He currently streams Lost Ark (video game) full time on Twitch (service).

 Lustboy first played for Korean team MiG Blaze through their transition though CJ Entus Blaze and CJ Entus from 2011 to 2014, then played for Team SoloMid from 2014 to 2015.
 He retired from professional play following an injury.
 During his tenure on Team SoloMid as a support player, Lustboy won the 2014 Summer and 2015 Spring NA LCS.

 Playing career

 Lustboy started gaming at the age of 7 with the first installment of the StarCraft (SC1) franchise from Blizzard Entertainment.
 However, this was well after the game became competitively popular in South Korea.
 As he phrased it:

 "I really like to make innovation...I like trying new things no one's ever tried before.
 But [Blizzard] already made SC1 a long time ago so there [wasn't much for me to do]."

 He later turned semi-pro playing StarCraft II, joining the Korean Team Prime as a substitute in 2010.